knative/client/docs/cmd/kn_plugin_list.md

 - executable
 - begin with "kn-"
 - Kn's plugin directory
-- Anywhere in the execution $PATH (if plugins.path-lookup config variable is enabled)
+- Anywhere in the execution $PATH (if plugins.path-lookup configuration variable is enabled)

 ```
-kn plugin list [flags]
+kn plugin list
 ```

 ### Options